b-amir/thiscovered/README.md

 In addition to the cover photo editor, this.covered also includes a bonus feature: a checklist of things to do to create a better LinkedIn profile.
 Users can check off items on the list and keep track of their progress over time.

-## Installation
+## Usage
-To use this.covered, simply visit the website at https://github.com/theamirm/thiscovered and follow the instructions on the homepage.
+To use this.covered, simply visit the website at https://github.com/theamirm/thiscovered and follow the instructions step by step.

 ## Features